Listen to Jane Shivick Online

 Among her many credits, Ms. Shivick made her Boston Symphony Hall debut as a soloist with the Boston Pops Esplanade Orchestra under the batons of Keith Lockhart, Steven Mercurio, and Federico Cortese, and recently returned to work with Maestro Lockhart for the 2012 "Holiday Pops" concerts.
-She has been a featured soloist with the Boston Civic Symphony, New Philharmonia Orchestra, Massachusetts Symphony Orchestra, Rhode Island Civic Chorale & Orchestra, Symphony Pro Musica, Heritage Chorale, Assabet Valley Mastersingers, Stow Festival Chorus & Orchestra, Brown University Orchestra, and the New World Chorale.
-Ms. Shivick recently made her New York City operatic debut singing title role of Richard Strauss' Ariadne auf Naxos with dell'Arte Opera Ensemble.
+She has been a featured soloist with the Boston Civic Symphony, New Philharmonia Orchestra, Massachusetts Symphony Orchestra, Rhode Island Civic Chorale & Orchestra, Symphony Pro Musica, Heritage Chorale, Assabet Valley Mastersingers, Stow Festival Chorus & Orchestra, Brown University Orchestra, Worcester Chorus, and the New World Chorale.
+Ms. Shivick made her New York City operatic debut singing title role of Richard Strauss' Ariadne auf Naxos with dell'Arte Opera Ensemble.
 Paul Pelkonen of Super-Conductor wrote, "As Ariadne, Jane Shivick displayed a powerful instrument that was almost too big for the tiny theater.
 Her best moment was the low note ("Totenreich!") in 'Es gibt ein reich.'
 She sang majestically in the final scene with Bacchus."
 In addition, Meche Kroop of Opera Insider wrote, "The singers all did justice to their roles and acted them convincingly; The stars of the opera serie have tantrums that are recognizable and therefore hilarious.
 Suffice it to say that there was a true ensemble feel which can only be created by a long period of rehearsal and labor."

 The Boston Globe declares, “Soprano Jane Shivick boasts a big voice with a metallic ring, bold high notes, and an ardent delivery.
 She has all the goods and is on her way to great things” (Boston Civic Symphony Concert).
-Following a recent performance of Schubert's Mass in Aflat with the Rhode Island Civic Chorale and Orchestra, the Providence Journal avows, “Shivick proved that she has a velvety side and that she’s always right on target.”
+Following a performance of Schubert's Mass in Aflat with the Rhode Island Civic Chorale and Orchestra, the Providence Journal avows, “Shivick proved that she has a velvety side and that she’s always right on target.”

 Ms. Shivick has also been heard in concert with Opera Providence, Cape Cod Opera, and Watershed Opera in Seattle.
-She continues to collaborate with her former student, Soprano Sarah Callinan, in presenting "Dueling Divas," a concert of high-octane arias, art songs, and duets, originally conceived by Cape Cod Opera's director, David McCarty, designed to highlight Shivick and Callinan's teacher/student relationship which has led them to work together as colleagues.
+She continues to collaborate with her former student, soprano Sarah Callinan, in presenting "Dueling Divas," a concert of high-octane arias, art songs, and duets, originally conceived by Cape Cod Opera's director, David McCarty, designed to highlight Shivick and Callinan's teacher/student relationship which has led them to work together as colleagues.

-Ms. Shivick continues to teach in her private studio in Worcester, MA while conducting vocal workshops and masterclasses for audiences throughout the New England area.
+In addition to performing, Ms. Shivick continues to teach in her private studio in Worcester, MA while conducting vocal workshops and masterclasses for audiences throughout the New England area.